MattVincentDev/cybersecuirty-notes/day-01-notes.md

     - Friendly

 - My Career Identity  Statement
   - I am a disciplined and resilient cyber security professional in training, building from a foundation of self-taught persistence and creative problem solving.
-With a background in streaming, community building, and content creation, I bring a unqiue ability to communicate complex ideas cearly and foster trust.
-My career path is defined by loyalty, independence, and the pursuit of freedom through mastery, securing systems while continulously growing stronger, sharper, and more impactful.
+With a background in streaming, community building, and content creation, I bring a unique ability to communicate complex ideas clearly and foster trust.
+My career path is defined by loyalty, independence, and the pursuit of freedom through mastery, securing systems while continuously growing stronger, sharper, and more impactful.